 The will was far from straightforward.
 Hutchinson’s death from suicide raised the question of whether he had been of sound mind when the will was written, although it was dated October 1893 some months before his death.
-Secondly his provision for his wife, an annuity of £100 per year, was distinctly niggardly.
+Secondly his provision for his wife, an annuity of £100 per year, was distinctly meagre.

 In September 1894 his wife wrote to the trustees protesting against the will and providing examples of her husband depriving her of money while giving it away to others.
 At their first meeting on 26 September the Trustees agreed to double Mrs Hutchinson’s annuity to £200 and to make no claim on Hutchinson’s furniture or personal effects.

-Perhaps fearing a questioning of the will and the role of the trustees, which was to happen on several occasions, the trustees sought the opinion of the barrister R B Haldane, later a supporter of the School.
+Perhaps fearing a questioning of the will and the role of the trustees, which was to happen on several occasions, the trustees sought the opinion of the barrister R B Haldane, later a supporter of LSE.
 Haldane’s opinion advised that the Trustees could act without consultation with the Fabian Society as long as their objectives fell within the Society’s objectives and secondly that the provision of public instruction in economic and political science (among other things) was a proper use of the Trust funds.

-Of course Sidney had a big idea as Beatrice Webb reported in her diary in September 1894:
+Of course Sidney had a big idea, as Beatrice Webb reported in her diary in September 1894:

 So Sidney has been planning to persuade the other trustees to devote the greater part of the money to encouraging research and economic study.
-His vision is to found, slowly and quietly, a “London School of Economics and Political Science” – a centre not only of lectures on special subjects but an association of students who would be directed and supported in doing original work.
+His vision is to found, slowly and quietly, a ‘London School of Economics and Political Science’ – a centre not only of lectures on special subjects but an association of students who would be directed and supported in doing original work.

 Sidney entrusted Edward Pease, as Secretary of the Fabian Society, with ensuring that the Fabian Executive Committee understood that the bequest was to the Trustees and not the Society.
-A letter from Shaw, who attended the Executive Committee meeting, indicates that there was some discussion about how far the Society should question the use of the money but in the end they agreed not to interfere with Sidney’s proposals.
+A letter from Shaw, who attended the Executive Committee meeting, indicates that there was some discussion about how far the Society should question the use of the money – but in the end they agreed not to interfere with Sidney’s proposals.
 On 27 November Sidney sent out a letter, asking for suggestions on the use of the money but urging strongly that the use should be educational in character.
-At the trustees meeting on 8 February 1895 Sidney presented a memorandum recommending that £500 be spent on starting “experimentally” a London School of Economics and Political Science. £150 would be spent on organising Fabian Society lectures throughout the country in 1895-1896.
+At the trustees meeting on 8 February 1895 Sidney presented a memorandum recommending that £500 be spent on starting “experimentally” a London School of Economics and Political Science. £150 would be spent on organising Fabian Society lectures throughout the country in 1895 and 1896.
 The trustees agreed the proposal.